Tetnuldi Ski Resort Georgia

 - Limited on-piste trails.

-- The road from Mestia is notoriously difficult/dangerous to drive.
-Skiers & snowboarders that are not on organised tours can get charged exorbitant rates to be driven up to the resort from Mestia.
+- Skiers & snowboarders that are not on organised tours can get charged exorbitant rates to be driven up to the resort from Mestia.

-- Ski lift operation can be unreliable.
+- Ski lift operation can be unreliable but are improving.

 - No accommodation near the ski lifts.